pimvanpelt/vppcfg/docs/contributing.md

 1. Do your best to have well-formed commit messages for each change.
 This provides consistency throughout the project, and ensures that commit messages are able to be formatted properly by various git tools.
+1. Code will be checked for Python formatting by [black](https://github.com/psf/black) so before submitting a pull request (or pushing), ensure `black . vppcfg` is run and changes are accounted for.

 Finally, push the commits to your fork and submit a pull request (GitHub) or commit them to gerrit.fd.io and request a review (Gerrit).